About ISC-Choueifat

 History & Achievements

 The story of the International School of Choueifat is a story of dedication, vision, and ambition.
-It is the story of a succession of individuals and their devotion to an institutions.
+It is the story of a succession of individuals and their devotion to an institution.

 The First 100 Years: